cofundable/cofundable/.github/ISSUE_TEMPLATE/task.md

 ---

-name: Task
+name: Internal - Task
-about: Outline changes that need to be made to the codebase
+about: Describe changes that need to be made to this repo
-title: 'TASK:'
+title: '[Task]:'
-labels: enhancement
+labels:
 assignees: ''

 ---